Is foster volunteering right for you?

 Can people adopt the animals they foster?

-The purpose of the foster care program is to provide temporary housing for animals in loving homes until they are ready for adoption.
+The foster care program provides temporary housing for animals in loving homes until they are ready for adoption.
 There are times when a foster volunteer develops a special bond with a foster animal and considers adoption.
 If that happens, we work with the foster volunteer to help them officially adopt the animal.

 Is there a training process?